NVIDIA-Omniverse-blueprints/3d-conditioning/README.md

 *Image generated with live interactive demo.*

-To replicate the functionality as experienced on [NIM Agent Blueprints](https://build.nvidia.com/nim/agent-blueprints), you'll need to add extensions to the custom app built from kit-app-template.
+To replicate the functionality as experienced on [NVIDIA Omniverse Blueprints](https://build.nvidia.com/nim/agent-blueprints), you'll need to add extensions to the custom app built from kit-app-template.
 This part is already done for you and is part of the Blueprint download.
 To replicate this on a fresh setup like above, you need to follow these steps.

 1. Open the `{full-path-kit-app-template}\source\apps` and copy the blueprint's apps that exist under the same path (e.g. `{full-path-blueprint-repo}\kit-streamer\source\apps`)